joonarafael/unsecure-software/docs/installation_manual.md

 ### Rebuilding The Application

-Make sure to completely rebuild the image after making changes to the source code for the fixed application. **Stop the running container**, **delete the old image** and execute again the same Docker command in the terminal:
+Make sure to completely rebuild the image after making changes to the source code for the fixed application. **Stop the running containers**, **remove the containers**, **delete the old images**, and **execute again the same Docker command in the terminal**:

 ```
 docker compose up --build -d
 ```

 If you can't see the changes, you're still running the old image.
-Stop the container, delete the image, and maybe even additionally delete Docker cache with `docker builder prune` to ensure a fresh build.
+Perform the actions described above again, and maybe even additionally delete Docker cache with `docker builder prune` to ensure a fresh build.
 Build the image again with command above.